 The unit of the result is the greatest common divisor of the units of the operands.
+The result offset is not a referring offset.

 The operators ++ and --, in their prefix and suffix versions, can be applied to offsets as well.
 The step used in the increment/decrement is one unit.